fwinkelbauer/BuildPipeline.Cake/README.md

 # Cake.Mug

-Cake.Mug is a configurable [Cake](http://cakebuild.net/) script which can be used to build, analyze and pack (NuGet and Chocolatey) C# projects.
+Cake.Mug is a configurable [Cake](http://cakebuild.net/) script which can be used to build, analyze and pack (NuGet and Chocolatey) .NET framework projects.

 NuGet packages are provided [here](https://www.nuget.org/packages/Cake.Mug/) and [here](https://www.nuget.org/packages/Cake.Mug.Tools/).